Beauty and the Beast (musical): Instrumentation

 Music Theatre International offers two orchestrations for Beauty and the Beast.

 The "Standard Orchestration", of the licensed version of the show is the bigger orchestration, based on the original Broadway arrangements and the revisions for the Stage Entertainment production.
 It is scored for three synthesizers (the first playing piano and celeste, the second augmenting different sections and the third augmenting the string section), a drum kit (including glockenspiel), a percussion section, double bass, three woodwind players, three French horns in F, two trumpets in B-flat, trombone, divided violins (with a minimum of two players), cello, and a harp.
 The first woodwind player doubles on flute and piccolo, the second on English horn and oboe, and the third on clarinet, bass clarinet, and flute.
-The trombonist doubles on bass trombone and tuba.
+The trombonist doubles on bass trombone and tuba and both trumpeters double on piccolo trumpet.

 The original Broadway orchestration, orchestrated by Danny Troob, featured a string section of 6 violins and 2 celli, and two additional woodwind players.
 The first played flute and piccolo, the second oboe and English horn, the third piccolo, flute and clarinet in B-flat, the fourth piccolo, flute, clarinet in B-flat and bass clarinet in B-flat, and the fifth on bassoon and contrabassoon.
 The excised reed parts and the larger string section were used for the synthesizer parts upon their removal for the licensed orchestration..